sebastiancarlos/cl-yasboi/README.md

   - Sorry `Qlot`, maybe next year. `Quicklisp` is still too hot to ignore.
   - Uses external packages (the classics `alexandria` and `fiveam`) mostly for demonstration purposes.
+- Allows end-users to easily create an executable with `make`.
 - Tests with `fiveam`.
 - Detailed installation and usage instructions (see below).
 - Executable generation (with a predefined entrypoint).